gaurang101197/doc/tech-framework-language/k8s/kubernetes(k8s).md

 #### 3. `Container runtime`

 software that is responsible for running containers.
+It enables the `kubelet` to create containers with engines. (e.g. containerd, CRI-O)

 ### `Control Plane`